SciSpike/recurrify/README.md

 ```

 ## Writing a custom time period
-Cronicle is fully extensible and it is easy to create your own custom time periods that can be used to define new schedules.
+Cronicle is fully extensible and it is easy to create your own custom time periods that can be used to define new recurrences.
 To keep things simple, we'll walk through creating a new time period for indicating morning, afternoon, and evening.
 For our purposes, morning will be before noon and have a value of 0, afternoon will be before 6pm and have a value of 1, and evening will be before midnight and have a value of 2.

 The first step is to create a name and id for the modifier and add it to the cronicle namespace.